pavel-grigorev/spring-icomponent/README.md

 This programming pattern could potentially be applied to a broad range of things.
 Take, for example, [spring-cloud-openfeign](https://spring.io/projects/spring-cloud-openfeign): a declarative REST client.
 This project is not a member of the Spring Data family, but provides the same interface based approach to building the client API methods.

-If I were to describe this design pattern, I would say that it is a facade interface in which method declarations define behavior of and parameter values for the underlying functionality.
+I would describe this design pattern as a facade interface in which method declarations define behavior of and parameter values for the underlying functionality.

-I as a developer would like to have the ability to implement this pattern in my projects without much effort.
+As a developer, I’d like to have the ability to implement this pattern in my projects without much effort.
 This would allow me to:
 - build a convenient interface based facade for any desired functionality,
 - use my project domain terms in the design of the facade interface.